jncc/catalog/docs/api/ingestion.rst

 Request
 -------

 Validates a product without ingesting it.
-Only 1 pruduct can be submitted for validation on each call to the method.
+Only 1 product can be submitted for validation on each call to the method.

 .. csv-table::
    :header: "Method", "URL"